davideceolin/FAReviews/README.md

 - `-trt`: Minimum textrank score threshold for the tokens to be used.
 Tokens with a textrank score below the threshold are not used.
 The threshold is used in compute scores, and the resulting output is passed to the scripts that follow.
 Default = 0.0.
 - `-sn`: Name of the output folder (within the current folder) where you want to save the output.
 If it does not yet exist, it will be created.
 Default is *Output*.

-Run the script for example as follows:
+Run the script for example as follows, after you have started the prolog server:
 ```
 python3 FAReviews.py -f Data/mydata.csv -nc 4 -cs 50 -bs 40 -trt 0.10 -sn MyOutputFolder
 ```

-The script will output all files described in run method 1, and will print which part it is currently working on and how long the finished parts have taken to complete.
+The script will output all files described in run method 1, and will print which part it is currently working on and how long the finished parts have taken to complete. **Note that if you use the textrank threshold, tokens with a textrank score below the threshold are not used and therefore not saved in any of the output files.**